ibm-cloud-docs/hp-virtual-servers/update_vs.md

 ## Updating the IBM-provided image
 {: #update_ibmimage}

-The IBM-provided Ubuntu image is generally updated via the standard Ubuntu package manager.
+The IBM-provided Ubuntu image is generally updated thru the standard Ubuntu package manager.
 Use the Ubuntu image provided to replace everything within your server with the new version.
 The Ubuntu image resets everything to the state of a new server except for the content within `/data`.

-Older instances did set the public SSH key in a way which is not compatible with the image update.
+Older instances did set the public SSH key in a way, which is not compatible with the image update.
 Check the information in [Updating the authorized_keys file](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-update_vs#update_authkey) to ensure that your configuration is compatible with the image update.
-Otherwise you will irretrievably lose access to the virtual server.
+Otherwise, you  irretrievably lose access to the virtual server.

 When you update your image, the server settings are updated, for example, the [hardening configuration](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).
 The update also creates a new SSH host key (the old key is deleted).

-Because there is a new SSH host key, the message below is displayed the first time to you connect after the update.
+The following message is displayed the first time to you connect after the update because there is a new SSH host key..
 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @